| home | catalogue | history | references | appendix |

 To dispel

-his idea, let me take events as they happen when you enter the water.
+idea, let me take events as they happen when you enter the

 First, you

-have to swim out probably one hundred yards to the line of breakers.
+to swim out probably one hundred yards to the line of

 This is no